Sublocade is a prescription drug that’s used to treat OUD.

 If you have questions about whether Sublocade or Suboxone is best for you, talk with your doctor.
 And be sure not to stop your current treatment or switch to a different treatment unless your doctor recommends it.

 You’ll receive Sublocade as an injection under your skin.
-The injection is given by a healthcare provider who’s been trained to administer the drug.
-You won’t give Sublocade injections to yourself.
+The injection is given by a healthcare professional who’s been trained to administer the drug.* You won’t give Sublocade injections to yourself.

 The dosage of Sublocade you’re prescribed may depend on several factors, such as the severity of your opioid use disorder (OUD).